 Clark, who owns Cold Spring Ranch in New Portland and is president of the Maine Grass Farmers Network, tells the BDN that Maine farmers can’t make a profit the way Big Agra can, through huge volumes that deliver cheap beef at tiny profit margins.

 Instead, the Maine way to profitability is by marketing specialty beef — grass fed, organic and/or locally grown — that consumers will buy despite higher prices.

 “We don’t have the land in Maine to replicate that [Big Agra] model if we wanted to, so this is one of the best ways for Maine farmers to generate the kind of profit margin necessary to stay in business,” Clark said.

 Clark sells his beef year-round in Maine at Whole Foods Market and Rosemont Market and Bakery, among other locations.
 The beef is served seasonally at critically acclaimed Maine restaurants and by Dining Services at Bates.

-Tags: Cold Spring Ranch Gabe Clark
+Tags: Bates in the News Cold Spring Ranch Gabe Clark

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.